 Section 2.
 EXECUTIVE COMMITTEE.
 An executive committee of the board of directors shall consist of the president, vice president, treasurer, secretary and the immediate past president.
 The executive committee shall not include representation by more than one member of any publishing company.
 The executive committee shall be empowered to make all decisions, and conduct all matters, required by the board between board meetings, except for any decisions or matters in which full board or membership voting is required.
 Any action taken by the executive committee shall be reported promptly, in writing, to the full board and Regular membership.

 Section 3.
 ELECTION AND TERM.
-The board of directors shall consist of the president, the vice president, the immediate past president, the treasurer, the secretary, and the chairs of the following committees: Revenue, Editorial, Free Speech, Membership, Marketing, Convention, Digital, and Design and Production; and 2 at-large directors.
+The board of directors shall consist of the president, the vice president, the immediate past president, the treasurer, the secretary, and the chairs of the following committees: Revenue, Editorial, Free Speech, Membership, Marketing, Convention, Digital, Diversity; and Design and Production; and 1 at-large director.
 The person serving as the immediate past president automatically shall be an additional at-large member of the board for a term of 2 years following his or her service as president.
 The board shall not include representation by more than 2 members of any single publishing company.

 In the event of a tied vote for any officer or director position, the votes shall be taken again to determine a winner.
 In the event of a second tied vote, the decision will be made by drawing names from a hat.